How to put together outfits with clothes you already have

 The secret to a great wardrobe is one where garments are put together interchangeably so that you are wearing everything in your closet and not just a small proportion of what you own.
 This results in a greater variety of different outfits that you are able to wear.
 A greater variety of outfits reduces the potential to be bored by your clothes as you are able to wear a wide range of different looks and styles.
 An additional benefit is that the cost per wear of a garment reduces each time you wear it, so the more that you are changing your outfits and the individual items in those outfits, the more cost effective your wardrobe becomes.

 Learning how to create outfits from your existing wardrobe will save you from buying any more clothes and help you wear the ones you already have.
+Plus it’s a really great skill to develop.
 Wearing the clothes that you already own and learning how to create outfits from them is good wardrobe management.
 It’s not just about buying clothes when you are bored or when you fancy a bit of retail therapy.
-In fact when you buy clothes it should be because you need them, or because you truly love them, not just because you are bored of them.
+In fact when you buy clothes it should be because you need them, or because you truly love them, not just because you are bored of them, or bored of yourself and need a diversion or distraction.

 The first way to save money, especially if you think you are bored of all your clothes, is to go back to what you already own and work out how to create outfits from them that you haven’t worn before.
 Then you can save your money and plan to spend it on garments that you want and need.